Browse services

 • This year, the CDC recommends an RSV vaccine for anyone who is over the age of 60, healthy children between the ages of 8 months and 19 months, women who are in the third trimester of pregnancy, and children between 19 and 24 months who have heart or lung conditions.

-This story has been updated for the 2023–2024 flu season.
+This story is updated for the 2024–2025 flu season.

-It's important to now that "free" in this context most commonly means "covered by insurance" if you are insured.
+It's important to know that "free" in this context most commonly means "covered by insurance" if you are insured.
 While there is no out-of-pocket cost to you the consumer, your insurance carrier is covering the cost for you.
 If you are uninsured, the venues listed below may charge you an out-of-pocket cost.

-These free flu shots and COVID-19 boosters are available in many places.
-Some of these places may also have the new RSV vaccine in stock and available for free if you qualify.
+Free influenza vaccines are available in many places.
+Some of these places may also have the latest COVID-19 booster and RSV vaccine in stock and available for free if you qualify.
 If you’re not sure where to start looking, here are some recommendations:

 Urgent care centers